LumenGNU/ManSearchProvider/README.md

 See the information below for how to install and start development.

-See [SearchProvider_Example.md](SearchProvider_Example.md) for code description and explanation of the extension structure.
+See [Search Provider Implementation](SearchProviderImplementation.md) for code description and explanation of the extension structure.

 # Development